sellmerfud/awakening/README.md

 When all cards for a turn have been played, use the `end turn` command to perform the end of turn housekeeping.

+When playing a campaign game and you come to the end of a particular deck of cards you must enter the appropriate command to let the software know that this has occurred:

+    add awakening - The game starts using the Awakeing expansion rules.
+                    The Bots uses the appropriate priorities for Awakening. add forever   - The Bots uses the appropriate priorities for Forever War.

 ## License